ElasticSA/eskb_doc_vac/README.md

 ```

 The three argument are optional, but if omitted you will need to edit the resulting file
 manually to set the URL, Username and Password.
+Other advanced settings can also be edited in the config file.

 ping
 ----